-STAGE 4 BEHAVIOUR LETTER DATE: No. of Stage 4 warnings this h alf term: Please remember that three Stage 4 warn fourth Stage 4 letter is likely to result in a fixed out on repo rt.
-A Dear I am sorry to have to inform you the behaviour warning. nat today your child was give en a Stag je 4 What happened: As a result your child was sent to my their behaviour and what could be punishment they missed/will miss the be done to improve the sit • I would be grateful if you would co soon as possible. ome to see the Class Teache er and me e as Louise Cornock (Head Teacher) Behaviour Policy 17 March 2013
+STAGE 4 BEHAVIOUR LETTER

+DATE: No. of Stage 4 warnings this half term: Please remember that three Stage 4 warr fourth Stage 4 letter is likely to result in a fixe nings will result in your child being put on repor ed term exclusion. t.
+A Dear I am sorry to have to inform you the behaviour warning. hat today your child was given a Stage e 4 What happened:

+As a result your child was sent to my office to provide an opportunity to discuss their behaviour and what could be done to improve the situation.
+As a punishment they missed/will miss their lunchtime play.

+I would be grateful if you would come to see the Class Teacher and me as soon as possible.

+Sharon Barton (Head Teacher)